Han-Huynh-1992/springboot-microservices-kafka/README.md

   1. Install Docker Desktop
   2. Clone the repository on master branch
   3. To start the application, from the root directory of the project, run: "docker compose --env-file local.env up --build" command
-  4. Navigate to Postman tool, the Order API will be at "POST localhost:8080/order/create" to create an order, you can use JSON sample (orderData.txt) to add data on "Body" tab
+  4. Navigate to Postman tool, the Order API will be at "POST localhost:8080/order/create" to create an order, you can use JSON sample (order-sample-data.txt) to add data on "Body" tab

 # Application Flow
   #### 1. Order Creation